-Lloyd F. Novick, Acting Program Director Lakeside Annex #3, Brody School of Medicine
+Lloyd F. Novick, Program Director Lakeside Annex #3, Brody School of Medicine

-The master of public health (MPH) requires 42 s.h., comprising 33 to 39 s.h. of course work, a major professional paper, and an internship for students without sufficient previous professional experience in public health.
+The master of public health (MPH) requires 45 s.h., comprising 39 s.h. of course work, a major professional paper, and an internship for students without sufficient previous professional experience in public health.
 The program is delivered through the Division of Community Health and Preventive Medicine, Department of Family Medicine, Brody School of Medicine.
 Up to 12 s.h. of a student's course work may be transferred from a school or program accredited by the Council on Education for Public Health.

-The curriculum is divided among the following components: 12 s.h. in foundations (interdisciplinary rural health diagnosis and planning, fundamentals of environmental health, public health practice, behavioral science and health education); 12 s.h. in methods (research methods, epidemiology, biostatistics, and one advanced or specialized methods course); 6 to 9 s.h. in applications (internship, professional paper, independent study); and 9 to 12 s.h. in concentrations in health education and promotion, environmental health and safety, nutrition, community health nursing, or in electives for areas of emphasis in aging services, health services research, nutrition, or health administration.
-The internship may be repeated or waived depending on the student's experience.
-If the internship is waived, an independent study or course work must be substituted.
+The curriculum is divided among the following components: 24 s.h. in core required courses: interdisciplinary rural health diagnosis and planning, fundamentals of environmental health, public health practice, advanced public health practice, behavioral science and health education, research methods, epidemiology, and biostatistics; 6 s.h. in applications (internship, professional paper, independent study); and 15 s.h. in required courses and electives in one of three specific concentrations that each student must select: health education and promotion; environmental and occupational health; or public health analysis and management.
+In addition to attaining basic public health competencies, MPH graduates must also attain concentration specific compencies.
+The internship may be waived if the student has had extensive experience in public health with the approval of the MPH program director.
+The internship may be repeated or waived and an independent study or course work must be substituted.
 The professional paper serves as a capstone, applied-learning experience.
 It will typically describe a public health action, intervention, or an increase in knowledge useful to public health practice that has resulted from the student's internship experience, professional employment or research.
 An independent study course may be used to form the research or professional experience into the professional paper.
-Students are encouraged to enroll in courses at the School of Public Health at the University of North Carolina at Chapel Hill for elective courses.
+Students are able to enroll in courses at the School of Public Health at the University of North Carolina at Chapel Hill for elective courses.
 Requests for transfer of courses taken prior to enrollment must be made at the time of admission and be approved by the director of the MPH program and the dean of the Graduate School.
 After admission, courses may be approved for transfer within the 12 s.h. limit by the director of the MPH program.
 For detailed information, see the Program Manual (www.ecu.edu/mph).